marcobuys/coding-best-practices/README.md

 # Coding Best Practices

+This is a list of best practices for writing code.
+Like with many things in life, there will be exceptions to the rules.
+Therefore, this list is not meant to be followed to the letter.
+It is meant to be a guideline which helps us write high quality code.
+Feel free to contribute by creating a Pull Request or an Issue!

 - KISS: Keep It Simple, Stupid
 - Prevent code duplication
 - Leave the campground cleaner than you found it